Dare Me (song): Music video

-There is a censored version and an uncensored version of the music video.
-The video itself features two female wrestlers.
+The official music video was filmed in Brussels, Belgium, in 2004.
+There is a censored version and an uncensored version.
+The video itself features two female wrestlers, named "Miss Double D" and "Nasty Nancy".
 In both versions, towards the end, both women make sexual motions.
-In the uncensored version, they pull off each other's bikinis while wrestling.
-They fondle each other and dance naked until the song ends.
+In the uncensored version, they pull off each other's bikinis while wrestling, then fondle each other and dance naked until the song ends.